ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 We stayed two nights in the beautiful boutique hotel of [Palazzo degli Abati](https://www.booking.com/hotel/it/palazzo-degli-abati.en-gb.html?group_adults=2&no_rooms=1&aid=7913345){:target="_blank"} (Palace of the Abbots) located in the heart of the Sasso Barisano, right next to Chiesa di San Pietro Barisano.
 Here I make a parenthesis to say that "sasso" (pl. sassi) means "stone" in Italian and that Sassi di Matera is divided into two districts: Sasso Caveoso and Sasso Barisano.
 Both of them were dug out of the rock on either side of Civita hill.

-Another thing I want to point out is that whenever you'll see the word "Chiesa" in this article, just know that "chiesa" means "church" in Italian.
+Another thing I want to point out is that whenever you'll see the word "chiesa" in this article, just know that "chiesa" means "church" in Italian.

 {% responsive_image path: assets/images/posts/matera/matera-italy-palazzo-degli-abati-room.webp alt: "Matera Palazzo degli Abati hotel room" %}